The State of Australian and New Zealand Recruitment: 2019

 Embracing AI and other technological advances and changing our approach to benefit from these - otherwise we will be left behind.

-Understanding and identifying top millennial candidates psychologically.
+Understanding and identifying top Millennial candidates psychologically.

-Employer Branding.
+Employer branding.
 Is it a load of spin or is there substance to it?
 Increasingly, candidate seeks employers whose values and culture align.

 Video recruitment processes & AI recruitment.

-Maximising Facebook as a recruitment tool.
+Maximizing Facebook as a recruitment tool.